Appearance Calendar & Lecture Programs

 Keystone State

 roots.
-Much of Pennsylvania research – from church records to land documents to courthouse filings – can be done remotely.
-Learn to get much of your genealogy done without setting foot in Pennsylvania. - Tackling the
+Much of Pennsylvania research – from church records to land documents to courthouse filings – can be done remotely. - Pennsylvania’s Launching Pads into the Midwest

 - The Pennsylvania State Archives and State Library of Pennsylvania are well worth a researcher’s attention – catalogs and some records can be accessed online and a research trip can be worthwhile with advance planning.